SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 ( :math:`A \times \epsilon` ) values for a specific signal region.
 In the following we will refer to :math:`A \times \epsilon` simply as *efficiency* and denote it by :math:`\epsilon`.
-Furthermore, additional information, such as the luminosity, number of observed and expected events, etc is also stored in a EM-type result.
+Furthermore, additional information, such as the luminosity, number of observed and expected events, etc is also stored in an EM-type result.

 Another important difference between |ULrs| and |EMrs| is the existence of several signal regions, which in SModelS are mapped to |Datasets|.
 While |ULrs| contain a single |Dataset| (''signal region''), EM results hold several |Datasets|,